Committee for the Abolition of Third World Debt

 How do the developing countries use their reserves?

-2) A significant number of governments have taken the opportunity to make early repayments of their debts to the IMF, the World Bank, the Paris Club and private bankers.
+2) A significant number of governments have taken the opportunity to make early repayments of their debts to the IMF, the World Bank World Bank

 3) Some have created development funds, into which they can place some of their foreign reserves, in view of financing social and infrastructure projects such as buying up companies in the industrialized countries.
 These funds are known as Sovereign Wealth Funds.